-The initial idea his page was to record the number plates of drivers who treat the middle lane as the default lane.
+The initial idea of this page was to record number plates of drivers who treat the middle lane as the default lane.
 Using the inside lane except when overtaking, which is Highway Code, would release a third or more of road capacity, thereby reducing congestion, stress and “accidents”.
 But publishing number plates could be tricky, so this will be a file for examples of negligence, hypocrisy and “improperganda” (not in date order) …

 1) In 2004, I had the backing of Brent Council for a lights-off trial at Staples Corner.
 David Brown, MD of TfL, vetoed it.
 (Correspondence archived.)

 2) Inaction amounting to negligence in Reading (posted at Free to Move in 2010):

 £750,000 spent re-modelling the Shinfield Rd junction in Reading, which included new signals, has made matters worse (story here).
 To a degree, solutions are location-specific, but in most cases, equality will solve the conflicts contrived by priority.
 Isn’t it time we changed the engineering model (priority, encouraging vehicle domination) to a social model (equality, allowing all road-users to interact sociably)?
 Following the debacle at Shinfield Rd, Head of Transport, Pat Baxter, said, “Doing nothing is not an option”.
 So she commissioned the Transport Research Laboratory to assess 17 proposals for re-thinking the junction.
 Where on the list was the equal-priority solution we had tabled two years earlier, which worked wonders at a similar staggered junction in Portishead?
 Nowhere.